Pleasanton Attorneys Shepherd Companies Through Mergers and Acquisitions

 Experienced corporate lawyers manage every aspect of your deal

 In our competitive economy, and especially in the volatile tech sector, companies need synergy to thrive.
-Garcia & Gurney, ALC helps companies of all sizes in Alameda and Contra Costa Counties to negotiate and execute mutually beneficial mergers, acquisitions and joint ventures.
-These deals are highly detailed and require close attention, which is exactly what clients receive at Garcia & Gurney, ALC.
+Garcia & Gurney, A Law Corporation helps companies of all sizes in Alameda and Contra Costa Counties to negotiate and execute mutually beneficial mergers, acquisitions and joint ventures.
+These deals are highly detailed and require close attention, which is exactly what clients receive at Garcia & Gurney, A Law Corporation.

 Close attention to detail and personalized service for M&A